satorisage/stephenredding.com/content/services/_index.md

 ---
 title: "Services"
 og_description: "My services and offerings"
-layout: "list"
 enable: true
-weight: 30
+weight: 20
 ---
-I offer a range of personalized services designed to meet both your technology and personal growth needs.
-From custom PC building, troubleshooting hardware and software issues, and in-home networking solutions to personal coaching aimed at fostering inner peace, each service is tailored to provide practical solutions and empower you to live with greater ease and harmony in both your tech and personal life.
+I provide personalized coaching designed to support your growth and help you cultivate inner peace.
+Each session is tailored in the moment, focusing on empowering you to navigate life with clarity and confidence.
+Together, we’ll work to align your actions with your values and foster a deeper connection to yourself.